paraspell/docs/docs/api/xcmP.md

   },
   body: JSON.stringify({
     origin: 'Parachain', // Replace "Parachain" with chain you wish to query transfer info for as origin
-    destination: 'Parachain', // Replace "Parachain" with chain you wish to query transfer info for as destination
+    destination: 'Parachain', // Replace "destination" with chain you wish to query transfer info for as destination
     currency: {currencySpec}, //{symbol: currencySymbol} | {id: currencyID}
     amount: 'Amount', // Replace "Amount" with the numeric value you wish to transfer
     accountOrigin: 'Account address', // Replace "Address" with origin wallet address (In AccountID32 or AccountKey20 Format)